 From 1 March 2022, Amgevita, a citrate-free biosimilar adalimumab, will be funded.
 We are also increasing access to Amgevita so more New Zealanders can benefit from adalimumab treatment.

 On this page

-The introduction of Amgevita from 1 March 2022 means you will likely need to continue your adalimumab treatment using Amgevita.
-This means moving from Humira to Amgevita with support from your doctor.
-There are some exceptions to this for Crohn’s disease and inflammation of the eye (sometimes called uveitis).
-If you experience difficulty after trialling Amgevita, you may also be able to return to Humira.
+The introduction of Amgevita means you will likely need to continue your adalimumab treatment using Amgevita.
+This means moving from Humira to Amgevita with support from healthcare professionals involved in your care.
+There are some exceptions to this for people with Crohn’s disease and inflammation of the eye (sometimes called uveitis).

 You should talk about these changes with your doctor, specialist, pharmacist or other health professional you trust, when you see them next.
 They can discuss what this change will mean for you.